sudasana/armcom/README.txt

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Armoured Commander, in the form of a file named "gpl.txt".
+You should have received a copy of the GNU General Public License along with Armoured Commander, in the form of a file named "LICENSE".
 If not, see <http://www.gnu.org/licenses/>.

 xp_loader.py is covered under a MIT License (MIT) and is Copyright (c) 2015 Sean Hagar